Artikel in Massage Magazine – de Wai Kruh

 In Thailand, herbs are not an “addition” to healthcare — they are a foundation.

-They are woven into daily life, cuisine, self-care and traditional medicine, and are closely connected to Thai massage.
+They are woven into daily life, into food, self-care and traditional medicine, and are deeply connected to Thai massage.

-Herbal medicine, herbal compresses, herbal steam baths, and the use of healing plants in food all serve the same purpose:
+Herbal medicine, compresses, steam baths, and the use of healing plants in cooking all serve the same purpose:

 to nourish the body, support digestion, calm the nervous system and restore balance.

-For massage therapists, working with herbs deepens the treatment on multiple levels:
+For massage therapists, working with herbs deepens a treatment on multiple levels:

 • physically, through warmth, circulation and tissue nourishment

-• therapeutically, through the healing properties of the herbs — supporting digestion, easing stagnation, reducing inflammation and gently guiding the body back toward balance
+• therapeutically, through their healing properties — supporting digestion, easing stagnation and reducing inflammation

-• energetically, by supporting flow, softness and a sense of grounding
+• energetically, by inviting flow, softness and a sense of grounding

 From Daily Life to the Massage Mat

-One of the beautiful aspects of Thai herbal wisdom is its simplicity.
+One of the most beautiful aspects of Thai herbal wisdom is its simplicity.

-Healing does not start on the massage mat — it starts in daily habits.
+Healing does not start on the massage mat — it starts in daily life.

 Herbal Tea for Digestive Balance